Nasdaq Stockholm AB: New last trading day for paid subscription shares (BTA) of PMD Device Solutions AB

-At the request of PMD Device Solutions AB, the last trading day in PMD Device Solutions AB's paid subscription shares will be changed from 2024-11-04 to 2024-11-13.
+At the request of PMD Device Solutions AB, the last trading day in PMD Device Solutions AB's paid subscription shares will be changed from 2024-11-13 2024-11-08.
 Instrument: Paid subscription shares Short name: PMDS BTA Clearing: Bilateral settlement at Euroclear Sweden ISIN code: SE0022600276 Order Book: 352041 Market Segment: First North STO For further information concerning this exchange notice please contact Issuer Surveillance, telephone +46 8 405 70 50, or iss@nasdaq.com Nasdaq Stockholm AB

 © 2024 GlobeNewswire